 Will the proposed changes cost less money?

 It costs over $1 million to provide the current Curbside Cleanup.
-Based on our research as we developed the proposed plan, we found that the proposed changes could cost significantly less than the current curbside cleanup.
+Based on our research as we developed the proposed plan, we found that the proposed changes could cost less than the current curbside cleanup.
 Because this plan is still in the Community Engagement Phase, and hasn’t been fully approved by Council, we do not have final cost figures yet.
-In order to get those final cost figures, we will have to put parts of the plan, like the bulky item voucher service, out for bid, and determine other program costs.
+In order to get those final cost figures, we will have to put parts of the plan, like the pickup of reusable and recyclable items, and the recycling drop off events, out for bid, and determine other program costs.
 So, it is challenging for the City to address what the actual cost savings to residents might be at this time.
-However, if the final cost figures do reflect cost savings as we have anticipated, the Curbside Cleanup fee would be adjusted and reduced accordingly.
+However, if the final cost figures do reflect the cost savings as we have anticipated, the Curbside Cleanup fee would be adjusted and reduced accordingly.

 What items will be picked up in the every other year cleanup with the newly proposed plan?

 For the most part, the same unusable, bulky items that were collected during the current curbside cleanup program will be collected.
 However, items that will fit in a regular sized garbage cart will not be collected—those should be disposed of in your regular weekly garbage collection.
 There may be limits on the number of some of these items and special instructions for placing them at the curb.
 A detailed list of items collected and other instructions will be provided prior to the annual pick up.
 Items will likely include:

 What reusable and recyclable items will be collected in the monthly pick up component of the newly proposed plan?

 A final list of items that will be collected has not been fully developed.
 However, these reusable and recyclable items are likely to be accepted:

 What items can be taken to the annual drop-off component of the newly proposed plan?

 A final list of items that will be collected at the drop of events has not been fully developed.
 However, items may include: